PrimeTimeTran/next-blog/data/blog/info-sec/over-the-wire-2-leviathan.md

 ---
 draft: false
-date: '2016-11-03'
+date: 2016-11-03
 title: 'Guide: Over The Wire - Leviathan'
-tags: ['guide', 'info sec', 'linux']
+tags: ['guide', 'info-sec', 'linux']
-summary: "Walkthrough of each level of Over the Wire's Leviathan series.
+summary: "Works with more advanced Linux concepts and privilege escalation.
+Walkthrough of each level of Over the Wire's Leviathan series.
 Its a CLI game which helps players master Linux, SSH, and much more."
 ---

 ## Level 0